-New Version Number Issued by Nature of Amendment Approved by and Date Date Of Publication 0.1 Senior Governance Manager New Policy Development Reviewed by Audit Committee Members by Email - May 2020 1.0 Senior Governance Manager New Policy Approved by Governing Body - June 2020
+New Version Number Issued by Nature of Amendment Approved by and Date Date Of Publication 0.1 Board Secretary/Senior Governance Manager New Policy Development Reviewed by Audit Committee Members by Email - May 2020 1.0 Board Secretary/Senior Governance Manager New Policy Approved by Governing Body - June 2020 July 2020 1.1 Board Secretary/Senior Governance Manager Minor amendments include: Consistency in Board Secretary/Senior Governance Manager job title Removal of the term vice-chair replaced with deputy-chair to reflect constitution Update to implementation section to reaffirm responsibility in this area.
+Agreed by Director of Corporate Services, Governance and Performance To be approved by the Governing Body at the next full review.
+November 2020